onkanat/lms_chat/README.md

   - Organize conversations into folders
   - Easily switch between different conversations
   - Automatic tracking of unsaved changes
+- Agent system with toolcalls:
+  - Web search for finding information online
+  - Web browsing for accessing specific websites
+  - Web scraping for extracting structured data
+  - arXiv integration for academic paper search and download
+  - Engineering calculator for mathematical computations
+  - Simple syntax for invoking tools in messages
 - Prompt library:
   - Categorized prompt templates for different use cases
   - Custom prompt creation and management